Compose in color

 17/08/2022

-Thank you for your advice, the scene is clearer like this.
-I just did the exercises from the next course and I understand your response better now. :)
+Thank you for your advice; the scene is more understandable this way.
+I just completed the exercises for the next lesson, and I understand your response better now. :)

 Je te remercie pour tes conseils, la scène est plus lisible comme ça.
 Je viens de réaliser les exercice du cours suivant et je comprends mieux ta réponse maintenant. :)